A generalization of operads based on subgraph contractions: Contractads

-In the case when the partition has the form $I=\{G\}\cup \{\{v\}|v \not\in G\}$ for some tube $G$, we shall simply denote by $\Gr/G$ the associated contracted graph.
-The following lemma shows us the significance of this construction in relation to the combinatorics of graph partitions.
-For a pair of comparable partitions $I_1\leq I_2$, let $[I_1,I_2]$ be the closed interval of intermediate graph partitions $I_1 \leq J \leq I_2$.
-The following proposition is proved by direct inspection. \begin{lemma} For a graph $\Gr$ and partition $I$, we have isomorphisms of posets
+When a partition has the form $I=\{G\}\cup \{\{v\}|v \not\in G\}$ for some tube $G$, we shall denote the associated contracted graph by $\Gr/G$.
+For a pair of comparable partitions $I_1\leq I_2$, let $[I_1,I_2]$ be the closed interval of intermediate partitions $I_1 \leq J \leq I_2$.
+The following lemma is proved by direct inspection. \begin{lemma} For a graph $\Gr$ with partition $I$, we have isomorphisms of posets

 \end{lemma}